-Short Sunderland, flown by RCAF aircrew during the Second World War.
+Short Sunderland Mk.
+V, coded CT, flown by RCAF aircrew during the Second World War.
 None are preserved in Canada.
 One is preserved in the RAF Museum, Hendon, UK.
-RCAF No. 422 Sqn and No. 423 Sqn flew the Sunderland during the war.
+RCAF No. 422 Squadron and No. 423 Squadron flew the Sunderland during the war.

 (IWM Photo, CH12236)

-Short Sunderland believed to be of No. 422 Squadron RCAF (identified by squadron code 2), at RAF Castle Archdale, Loch Erne, Northern Ireland.
+Short S.25 Sunderland Mk.
+III Short Sunderland, coded 2E, f No. 422 Squadron RCAF based at RAF Castle Archdale, Northern Ireland.